Wednesday, September 29, 2021

 Diving Reflex.

-Warm water submersion produces vasodilatation and hypotension; which result in sinus tachycardia and tachypnea.
+Warm water submersion produces vasodilatation and hypotension, which result in sinus tachycardia and tachypnea.

 Other injuries and effects of water submersion.

-Shallow water diving can produce fractures of cervical vertebrae, skull and ribs.
+Shallow water diving can produce fractures of cervical vertebrae, skull, and ribs.
 Weeds and other vegetation may enter the mouth and throat.
 Fresh water in the lung alveoli washes away surfactant and leads to atelectasis.
 Saltwater pulls water from capillaries due to higher osmotic pressure and then destroys the surfactant.
 Atelectasis causes a mismatch of ventilation and circulation and increases intrapulmonary shunt.
-In general, about 100 to 200 ml of water entry in the lungs.
+In general, about 100 to 200 ml of water enters the lungs.
 That much water does not increase blood volume or electrolyte imbalance as previously thought, nor does significant hemolysis take place.

-Bacteria, viruses and parasites are usually found in lakes and tanks.
+Bacteria, viruses, and parasites are usually found in lakes and tanks.
 Various infections should be anticipated.
 Aspiration of gastric content happens during or after resuscitation and produces anaerobic pneumonia.

 Warming the victim should only be done in hospitals equipped with extracorporeal heating and extrapulmonary membrane oxygenation facilities.

 All Near Drowning victims should be admitted to the hospital.
-Correcting hypoxia, hypercarbia, and acidosis in presence of cerebral anoxia calls for Pulmonary / Critical care specialists.
-One should not use PEEP (positive end respiratory pressure) without the input of PCWP (pulmonary capillary wedge pressure).
+Correcting hypoxia, hypercarbia, and acidosis in the presence of cerebral anoxia calls for Pulmonary / Critical care specialists.
+One should not use PEEP (positive end-expiratory pressure) without the input of PCWP (pulmonary capillary wedge pressure).
 Significant cerebral dysfunctions should be anticipated and addressed promptly and may require rehabilitation services upon discharge.
 Convulsion, hypoxia.
 Cerebral anoxia, hypotension, cardiac arrhythmia, pneumonia, and noncardiac pulmonary edema should be treated properly.

 No comments: